-Exceptions to the Refund Policy

-Students may receive an exception to the refund policy for extraordinary circumstances beyond their control, such as medical problems, a death in their immediate family, or going on active duty, provided that the request is made during the same semester in which the course is taken and that the circumstances can be documented.
+Exceptions to the Refund Policy Students may receive an exception to the refund policy for extraordinary circumstances beyond their control, such as medical problems, a death in their immediate family, or going on active duty, provided that the request is made within 30 calendar days of the end of the term in which the course was taken and that the circumstances can be documented.
 Maximum refunds under such circumstances will usually be equal to one refund level higher than the student received.
 All petitions, including supporting documentation, should be submitted in writing to:

-Johns Hopkins School of Education Office of the Registrar 6740 Alexander Bell Drive, Suite 110 Columbia, MD 21046-2100
+Johns Hopkins School of Education Office of the Registrar 6740 Alexander Bell Drive, Suite 180 Columbia, MD 21046-2100